centreborelli/s2p/README.md

     make test

-If the libraries needed by `s2p` (such as `libfftw3`) are installed in a custom location, the tests may fail with exit status 127 or mentioning not being able to load shared libaries.
+If some libraries needed by `s2p` (such as `libfftw3`) are installed in a custom location, for example `/usr/joe/local`, then the compilation and tests will fail with exit status 127 or mentioning not being able to load shared  libaries.
+You can help the compiler to find these libraries by defining the following variables:

+    export CPATH=/usr/joe/local/include
+    export LIBRARY_PATH=/usr/joe/local/lib

 The following invocation can be used then on Linux:

-    LD_LIBRARY_PATH=/path/to/your/custom/lib make test
+    LD_LIBRARY_PATH=/usr/joe/local/lib make test

 and the same for the `s2p` command later.
 One macOS one may use instead `DYLD_FALLBACK_LIBRARY_PATH`.